-Along the history, is frecuent to find collaboration among scientists and armies officer with the same objetive, ruling the optimal decision in battle.
-In fact that many experts consider the start of Operational Research in the III century B.C., during the II Punic War, with analysis and solution that Arquimedes named for the defense of the city of Syracuse, besieged for Romans.
+Along the history, is frequent to find collaboration among scientists and army officers with the same objective, ruling the optimal decision in battle.
+In fact that many experts consider the start of Operational Research in the III century B.C., during the II Punic War, with analysis and solution that Archimedes named for the defense of the city of Syracuse, besieged for Romans.
 Enter his inventions would find the catapult, and a system of mirrors that was setting to fire the enemy boats by focusing them with the Sun's rays.

 Thomas Edison made use of Operational Research, contributing in the antisubmarine war, with his greats ideas, like shields against torpedo for the ships.

-From the mathematical point of view mathematical, in centuries XVII and XVIII, Newton, Leibnitz, Bernoulli and Lagrange, worked in obtaining maximus and minimums conditionated of certain functions.
+From the mathematical point of view mathematical, in centuries XVII and XVIII, Newton, Leibnitz, Bernoulli and Lagrange, worked in obtaining maximums and minimums conditioned of certain functions.
 Mathematical French Jean Baptiste Joseph Fourier sketched methods of present-day Linear Programming.
 And at late years of the century XVIII, Gaspar Monge laid down the precedents of the Graphical Method thanks to his development of Descriptive Geometry.

 Janos Von Neumann published his work called "Theory of Games", that provided the basics Mathematicians to Linear Programming.At a later time, in 1947, he viewed the similitude among them Programming linear problems and the matrix theory that developed himself.

 In 1939, mathematical Russian L. Kantorovich, in association with the mathematical Dutchman T. Koopmans, developed the mathematical theory called "Linear programming", thanks to that went rewarded with the Nobel.